Course Descriptions for BIOL 2420

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

-Course Description: An overview of the morphology, physiology, and taxonomy of representative groups of pathogenic and non-pathogenic organisms.
-Emphasis is placed on applications to humans and techniques used in growing pure cultures of microorganisms on selected media.
-A brief preview on public health issues is also presented.
+Course Description: Study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
+Emphasis is placed on applications to humans.
+Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
+Includes a brief preview of food microbes, public health, and immunology.
 Designed for non-science majors and allied health students.
 (3 Lec., 4 Lab.)

 Coordinating Board Academic Approval Number 2605035103